 "The new hospital is so much better in all senses and it’s great that it’s all together rather than split across the site.
 It was completely efficient from right from reception to being on the ward, the information on the TV screens, the lifts, outpatients and physio.
 From my first appointment through to the end of my treatment, the staff at Benenden listened to any issues I had, however minor, and made me feel very at ease."

 She recently completed a 10-mile sponsored walk from Mote Park to Leeds Castle, raising £900 for Macmillan Cancer Relief and added: "It was a challenge and I just wanted to prove to myself that it was something that I was capable of.

 "I feel like a new person and I just want to give other people the confidence to do it."

-To find out more about knee replacement surgery at our private hospital in Kent, please complete our online enquiry form or contact our Private Patient Team on 01580 363158.
+To find out more about knee replacement surgery at our private hospital in Kent, please complete our online enquiry form, contact us via Livechat or call our Private Patient Team on 01580 363158.

 Published on 18 July 2018